20 N. Main Street

 • Must be between the ages of 10 and 17

-• Must abide by the rules of the program
+• Must abide by the rules and dress code of the program

-• Must sign and respect the “Oath of Confidentiality”
+• Must obey and respect the “Oath of Confidentiality”

 • Must demonstrate maturity and sensitivity